picandocodigo/List-Category-Posts/readme.txt

 = 0.78 =

 * Adds `before=today`, when you use it the plugin will get today's date dynamically and display only old posts.
 Thanks @nnasirzada for the PR implementing this!
+* Changes in pagination: You can now have no anchor links in the pagination.
+Check [the wiki](https://github.com/picandocodigo/List-Category-Posts/wiki/Pagination) for more info.
+Thanks @zymeth25 for this feature!
+If you're using the `lcp_page_link` somewhere or customized the `lcp-paginator.php` file somehow, watch out because we refactored this function.
+Also, let us know what you changed to see if we can incorporate it in the core plugin :)

 = 0.77.1 =